xtarlit/wg-killswitch-nft/README.md

 An over-engineered Wireguard killswitch designed specifically for the modern "nftables" netfilter project for Linux machines.
 It's developed for use with commercial consumer-oriented VPN services in mind, but can be used for or adapted to any Wireguard config.

 # What does it do?
-The scope of this project is to provide a script that will prevent internet access if the VPN tunnel unexpectedly fails (interfering, misconfigured, or misbehaving software, buggy wireguard implementation, etc.) and block applications from sending traffic to any interface that isn't your VPN tunnel. (as an example, qBittorrent may attempt to bind to multiple interfaces by default.
-This can cause traffic to "leak" out of the VPN tunnel by going directly to your physical interface.)
+The scope of this project is to provide a script that will
+- prevent internet access if the VPN tunnel unexpectedly fails

+    (misconfigured, or misbehaving software, buggy wireguard implementation, etc.)
+- block applications from sending traffic to any interface that isn't your VPN tunnel.

+    (as an example of a scenario where this script is handy: qBittorrent may attempt to bind to multiple interfaces by default.
+This can cause traffic to "leak" out of the VPN tunnel by going directly to your physical interface(s).
+This script would prevent qBittorrent from being able to reach anything on the physical interface(s). )

 # Features
  - Option to allow LAN traffic (disabled by default).